RM SOTHEBY'S IS THE WORLD'S LARGEST AUCTION HOUSE FOR INVESTMENT-QUALITY AUTOMOBILES

 In February 2015, RM Auctions formed a strategic partnership with Sotheby's to become RM Sotheby's, thus uniting the two companies for the full calendar of future automobile auctions.
 Today, RM Sotheby's stands as the only company in the world with the capabilities, resources, and expertise to effectively handle the sale of any car or collection—regardless of size or complexity.

 AUCTIONS AMERICA INTEGRATION

 Events held under the RM Sotheby's banner will present blue-chip, investment-quality motor cars, primarily catering to established and seasoned collectors, with average automobile values above $300,000.
-Auctions held under the RM Sotheby's banner include Arizona, Paris, Amelia Island, Monaco, Villa Erba, Monterey, London, and California.
+Auctions held under the RM Sotheby's banner include Arizona, Paris, Amelia Island, Essen, Monaco, Villa Erba, Monterey, Hershey, London, and Abu Dhabi.
 Sales now held under the RM Auctions banner will present high-quality collector cars for the entry-level enthusiast through to the seasoned collector, with average automobile values under $300,000.
-Events to be held under the RM Auctions banner include Fort Lauderdale, Auburn Spring, Auburn Fall, and Hershey.
+Events to be held under the RM Auctions banner include Palm Beach, Auburn Spring, and Auburn Fall.

 By bringing together these two auction powerhouses under one comprehensive brand, we can ensure that all levels of the hobby and all interests therein are well represented and that we can continue to serve our clients to the highest level.

 A POWERFUL PARTNERSHIP